jacobbishop1000/crime-video-processor/Documentation/Development.md

 ## How to Test and Interpret the Results

-1. Open a new terminal and move to the folder **'{project root}/video-crime-miner/node-video-crime-miner/**
+1. Open a new terminal and move to the folder **{project root}/video-crime-miner/node-video-crime-miner/**

 2. make sure to have run **'npm install'** in this folder